 By picking the best currently known action, the agent is following the current policy during data collection.
 This behavior is called exploitation.
 However, to discover new states, other actions must sometimes be chosen.
 This is called exploration.
-In settings with discrete action spaces, exploration can be performed by picking a random action with a certain probability $\epsilon$ and the best known action otherwise.
-This strategy is called $\epsilon$ -greedy.
-The $\epsilon$ parameter regulates the exploration-exploitation tradeoff.
-Additionally, the $\epsilon$ hyperparameter can be decayed towards zero over the course of training, analogously to learning rate schedules in supervised learning.
+In settings with discrete action spaces, exploration can be performed by picking a random action with a certain probability ε and the best known action otherwise.
+This strategy is called ε -greedy.
+The ε parameter regulates the exploration-exploitation tradeoff.
+Additionally, the ε hyperparameter can be decayed towards zero over the course of training.
 In settings with continuous action spaces, noise can be added to the predicted action instead.
-Typically, Gaussian noise with mean zero and a standard deviation that is a hyperparameter analogously to the $\epsilon$ value (Eberhard et al., 2023) is used.
+Typically, Gaussian noise with mean zero and a standard deviation that is a hyperparameter analogously to the ε value (Eberhard et al., 2023) is used.

-In environments where random actions induce catastrophic failure, performing random actions may prevent the agent from reaching states far away from the start, rendering data collection with $\epsilon$ -greedy brittle.
+In environments where random actions induce catastrophic failure, performing random actions may prevent the agent from reaching states far away from the start, rendering data collection with ε -greedy brittle.
 One approach to mitigate this problem is to learn the amount of noise to be applied.
 With policies that output a probability distribution, the action can be sampled from this distribution.
-Algorithms using this idea typically add an entropy bonus to their training objective, so that the network is encouraged to explore but only if exploration doesn't impact the expected performance too much (Schulman et al., 2017; Haarnoja et al., 2018a;b).
+Algorithms using this idea typically add an objective to increase the entropy of the policy to their training objective, so that the network is encouraged to explore but only if exploration doesn't impact the expected performance too much (Schulman et al., 2017; Haarnoja et al., 2018a;b).
 For tasks with deterministic outputs, a learnable amount of Gaussian noise can be added to the hidden units in the linear layers instead (Fortunato et al., 2018; Hessel et al., 2018).

 The exploration-exploitation tradeoff may be somewhat of a misleading name in the context of RL.
-Unlike animals, that need to learn at test time, RL agents typically have a training phase where the agent is trying to learn and performance is not relevant.
+Unlike animals, that need to learn at test time, RL agents typically have a training phase where the agent is trying to learn and only the final performance matters.
 At test time, the trained agent does not learn anymore and only exploits the best known option.
-Since performance does not matter during training, it may seem beneficial to only explore and never exploit.
+Since the rewards that the agent obtains during training typically do not matter to the designer of the algorithm, it may seem beneficial to only explore and never exploit such that the policy can learn as much as possible.
 This, however, is not a good strategy because the agent is unlikely to reach interesting states far away from the start while only performing random actions.
 The purpose of exploitation during training is to return to previously visited promising states, such that the network can explore from relevant states different from the initial state.
 Hence, it might be better to speak of the exploration-return tradeoff in the context of RL.
 Instead of using exploitation to return, one may also choose to simply reset a simulator to a particular state.
 Ecoffet et al. (2021) has used this idea by keeping a buffer of all visited states.
 They collected data by simply resetting the simulator to previously visited states and performing random exploration.
 This approach achieved above human level results on all Atari games (Bellemare et al., 2013), which is an important RL benchmark.
 However, keeping a buffer of all visited states requires strong compression and might not scale to more complex environments.